westonkd/aircana/README.md

 - Content may include sensitive information not suitable for public repos
 - Knowledge refreshes would create frequent, large commits

-Aircana manages a per-agent `manifest.json` file to track knowledge sources without committing the actual content.
-Team members can refresh knowledge bases using `aircana agents refresh`.
+Aircana manages a per-knowledge-base `manifest.json` file to track knowledge sources without committing the actual content.
+Team members can refresh knowledge bases using `aircana kb refresh`.

+For remote knowledge bases, actual content is stored in `~/.claude/skills/<kb-name>/`.
+For local knowledge bases, content is version-controlled in `agents/<kb-name>/knowledge/` and synced to the runtime location.

 ### Plugin Artifacts

 Aircana uses ERB templates to generate plugin components consistently:
-- **Agents**: Domain experts with knowledge base integration
+- **Knowledge Bases (Skills)**: Domain expertise with curated documentation
 - **Commands**: Slash commands with parameter handling
 - **Hooks**: Event handlers for automation